-- 1. Remove the two (M2.5x4) screws that secure the left hinge. - 2.
+- 1. Remove the three (M2.5x4) screws that secure the left hinge to the palm-rest and keyboard assembly. - 2.
 Open the display hinge at an angle of 90 degrees. - 3.
 Open the latch, and disconnect the power button with optional fingerprint reader cable from the I/O board. - 4.
 Disconnect the coin-cell battery cable from the I/O board. - 5.
 Peel the tape that secures the I/O-board cable to the I/O board. - 6.
 Open the latch and disconnect the I/O-board cable from the I/O board. - 7.
 Remove the screw (M2x3) that secures the I/O board to the palm-rest and keyboard assembly. - 8.
 Lift the I/O board off the palm-rest and keyboard assembly.